CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 The above targets are required to account for Intersight's integrations with the on prem entities.
-If any of the above shows as "Not Connected" please do not use the sandbox - you can terminate and start another reservation.
+If te vSphere Target shows as "Not Connected", try editing the Target and changing an attribute like the Datastore Enabled setting and Save.
+If any of the Targets still shows as "Not Connected" please do not use the sandbox - you can terminate and start another reservation.

 # Use Intersight UI to provision IP Pool